xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

     * [InvokeRESTAPI_taskPayload.json](AzureDevOps/src/InvokeRESTAPI_taskPayload.json) - body to use with the "Invoke REST API" pipeline task
     * [InvokeRESTAPI_gatePayload.json](AzureDevOps/src/InvokeRESTAPI_gatePayload.json) - body to use with the "Invoke REST API" gate task
     * [azure-pipelines.yml](AzureDevOps/src/azure-pipelines.yml) - an example pipeline yaml config that can be used to setup the demo
+    * [xMatters Extension](AzureDevOps/src/xm-extension) - this is an example Azure DevOps extension you can build and install in your organization.
+The components can be used in place of the Generic service connection and Invoke REST API task/gate in the instructions.

 ---
 # How It Works